 Buyer’s Guide: Selecting the Best Blenders for Crushing Ice

-Are you looking to get the most value for your money, or are you willing to spend more to get all of the features you want in the best blender for ice?
+Are you looking to get the most value for your money, or are you willing to spend more to get all the features you want in the best blender for ice?
 No matter your budget, you can find a great blender that will work well on ice, but if you’re willing to spend a bit more, you might enjoy the additional power and features.

 If you’re only using your blender to crush ice and make frozen drinks, you may want one with a two-tip, blunt-edged blade assembly, like our top pick, the Blendtec TB-621-20 Total Classic Original Blender.
-This design works especially well on ice and is safer to clean.
+This design works incredibly well on ice and is safer to clean.
 If you’d like a more multi-purpose blender, blade assemblies with sharp edges and a larger number of tips may suit you.

 Chances are good that you’d like your new appliance to last as long as possible.
-You can ensure this by looking for sturdy materials like stainless steel, tempered glass, and shatter-proof Tritan plastic.
+You can ensure that by looking for sturdy materials like stainless steel, tempered glass, and shatter-proof Tritan plastic.
 You may also be interested in features like automatic overheating protection and effective motor cooling fans.

 Interface & Features

 How much time are you willing to spend learning a new machine?
-If you’d like to spend some time with a manual, you may be fine with a complicated, feature-heavy interface.
+If you’d like to spend some time with a manual, you may be okay with a complicated, feature-heavy interface.
 If you’d prefer an easy one-button start, you may want to look for a blender with simple options and useful presets.